-Evercore is the leading independent investment banking advisory firm in the world based on the dollar volume of announced worldwide merger and acquisition ("M&A") transactions on which we have advised in the last five years(1).
+Evercore is the leading independent investment banking firm in the world based on the dollar volume of announced worldwide merger and acquisition ("M&A") transactions on which we have advised in the last five years(1).
 When we use the term "independent investment banking advisory firm," we mean an investment banking firm that directly, or through its affiliates, does not engage in commercial banking or significant proprietary trading activities.
-We were founded on the belief that there is an opportunity within the investment banking industry for a firm free of the potential conflicts of interest created within large, multi-product capital intensive financial institutions.
+We were founded on the belief that there is an opportunity within the investment banking industry for a firm free of the potential conflicts of interest created within large, multi-product, capital intensive financial institutions.
 We believe that maintaining standards of excellence and integrity in our core businesses demands a spirit of cooperation and hands-on participation more commonly found in smaller organizations.
-Since our inception, we have set out to build-in the employees we choose and in the projects we undertake-an organization dedicated to the highest caliber of professionalism and integrity.
+Since our inception, we have set out to build- in the employees we choose and in the projects we undertake-an organization dedicated to the highest caliber of professionalism and integrity.

-We operate globally through our two business segments: (i) Investment Banking & Equities, and (ii) Investment Management.
-During the fourth quarter of 2022, we renamed our "Investment Banking" segment to "Investment Banking & Equities."
-The renaming of this segment did not result from changes to the overall business structure or reporting.
+We operate globally through our two business segments: (i) Investment Banking & Equities and (ii) Investment Management.